tennesseeBonner1/rotationAndTranslation/README.md

 # Rotation and Translation

 This program uses matrices to rotate 3D tetronimo-like pieces and translate them to be dropped into a board larger or equal to 4x4x4.
-This acts as the backend for a 3D tetris like puzzle game.
+This acts as the back end for a 3D tetris-like puzzle game.

 ## Getting Started